ewerybody/goodsoul.de/content/blog/a2works4me.md

 # How to What is ...

 Videos.
 I'd actually like to make shorts explaining aspects of a2.
 Might be something like the format of [Fireship on YouTube](https://www.youtube.com/@Fireship).
-There should be some compact straight-to-the-point videos about:
+There should really be some compact straight-to-the-point videos about:

-* hhggjj
+* what is a2 (Ahk runtime, some examples, config with ui, make own modules)
+* how to get a2 (download from GitHub, install, ignore windows warning, how to update)
+* big video with all a2.modules and time stamps to jump into
+* short about each of the a2.modules
+* how to make mods
+* how to develop a2 (fork, get python, get Pyside6, setup vs code)

+# latest Ahk 2

+Not unlike the Python world Ahk is split into legacy and latest.
+Ahk 2 has been on the horizon for ages and I was always too lazy to go for it and give it a try.
+Meanwhile it was made the default and I actually managed to do some tests and ported some library stuff.
+But that's a tiny step yet and there is quite some chunk of work ahead!
+The big question is still if it would work at all the way we build the Ahk script files and start/restart the runtime but, well it's the future™ and it would be rather embarrassing to not attempt the move.

+# un-coupling elements

+The module building blocks need another overhaul.

+Currently the developer Ui and code always loads when we just use them the default way.
+The hotkey element already has its own directory under a2elenents.
+Let's do it that way for any element and have user and dev .py files underneath.

+For once I still believe in separation of code and data.
+Most Ui is data anyway and if it can be handled with a dedicated tool, let's do it!
+But currently some default settings values of some of the module building blocks are only just set by the Ui.
+That's dirty and must come from a dedicated defaults JSON for each and every element.

+# conclusion

+So yeah.
+There you have it.
+That's another 5 years of work? ;D I don't know.
+I'm still not even sure about the order.
+Maybe we do Ahk 2 first?